England to use testing to shorten quarantine for incoming passengers | Business

 England will introduce a new system on Dec.
 15 allowing passengers arriving from high-risk countries to take a COVID-19 test after five days of quarantine and to be released from any further self-isolation if they test negative.

 Airlines and other companies in the travel and tourism industries had been calling for such a scheme for months, having suffered devastating consequences from a 14-day quarantine rule that has deterred people from travelling.
-"The move will give passengers the confidence to book international trips in the knowledge that they can return home and isolate for a shorter period if they have received a negative test," the government said in a statement on Tuesday.
+England's current lockdown bans most international travel but when it ends on Dec.
+2, people will be free to go abroad whatever restrictions are imposed in their local area, transport minister Grant Shapps said on Tuesday.

+"You can go abroad but of course there's a penalty to pay for that in terms of having a potential quarantine period when you come back," he told BBC radio, when asked about the end of lockdown.
+The potential for shorter quarantine and more travel following the end of lockdown buoyed shares in London-listed travel companies.
+Holiday group TUI was up 12%, while British Airways-owner IAG and easyJet were both up 6%.

 - READ MORE ON: